MitulMistry/MitulMistry.github.io/_posts/2016-01-06-steam-cli-gem.markdown

 end
 {% endhighlight %}

 In practice, the `CLI`, upon loading, uses the `SteamAPIHandler` to acquire the top sellers and create `Game` objects from the data.
-It prints out the information on the screen, then, when the user selects a game to get more information on, the `CLI` then uses the `SteamAPIHandler` to acquire additional data and print it out.
-I had a method that acquired the additional information as soon as the `CLI` loaded, but it caused additional load time at it had to make ten queries to the API in succession, as opposed to one at a time where the load time is much less noticeable.
+It prints out the information on the screen, then, when the user selects a game to get more information on, the `CLI` uses the `SteamAPIHandler` to acquire additional data and print it out.
+I had a method that acquired the additional information as soon as the `CLI` loaded, but it caused additional load time as it had to make ten queries to the API in succession, as opposed to one at a time where the load time is much less noticeable.

 Overall, it was a good learning experience and I accomplished what I had set out to do.
 You can see the source code for this project [here on Github.][github-repo]